dangitmac/reply-repair-reputation/README.md

 I used the **absolute difference in the proportion of missing text** between reviews with pictures and reviews without pictures as the test statistic.

 The observed difference was approximately **0.362, or 36.2 percentage points**.
-The permutation test produced a very small p-value, providing strong evidence against the null hypothesis.
+The permutation test produced a **p-value of approximately 0.002**.

 At a significance level of **0.05, I reject the null hypothesis**.
-There is evidence that whether review text is missing is associated with whether the review contains pictures.
+There is strong evidence that the missingness of `text` depends on whether a review contains pictures.
 Reviews without pictures were substantially more likely to have missing written text.

 ### Missingness Dependency: Weekend Status